Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/EnableTLSEncryption.md

    3. Specify `NONE` to indicate that the container must accept the constrained requests on any connection, including an unprotected one.

 {%include note.html content="
-  For more information on how to configure security requirements for a web application in a deployment descriptor, see: <a href=\"https://javaee.github.io/tutorial/security-webtier.html#BNCAS\" target=\"_blank\">Defining Security Requirements for Web Applications</a>.
+  For more information on how to configure security requirements for a web application in a deployment descriptor, see: [Defining Security Requirements for Web Applications](https://javaee.github.io/tutorial/security-webtier.html#BNCAS){:target='_blank'}.
 " %}

 ## Accessing TDS Monitoring and Debugging Tools